MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/temporary-profile-error-machine-registration.md

        *Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList\S-1-5-80-3017052307-2994996872-1615411526-3164924635-3391446484*

-       If a second key exists with the `.bak` extension, you can delete it. a
+       If a second key exists with the `.bak` extension, you can delete it.

    2. Go to the location of `ProfileImagePath`.

-   3. Verify that the *UIFlowService* folder is present in that directory via File Explorer.
+   3. Verify that the *UIFlowService* folder is present in that directory.
 By default, it's located in *%SystemRoot%\ServiceProfiles*.

-   4. Modify the `ProfileImagePath` value to point the existing *UIFlowService* folder.
+   4. Modify the `ProfileImagePath` value to point to the existing *UIFlowService* folder.
 By default, it should be *%SystemRoot%\ServiceProfiles\UIFlowService*.

 2. Restart your machine.

-3. Retry installing Power Automate for desktop again.
+3. Install Power Automate for desktop again.